viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-monitoring.md

 Tracking the status and performance of your Connected Cache node is essential to making sure you're getting the most out of the service.

-For basic monitoring, navigate to the "Overview" tab.
+For basic monitoring, navigate to the **Overview** tab.
 Here you'll be able to view a collection of predefined metrics and charts.
 All the monitoring in this section will function right after your Connected Cache node has been deployed.

-For advanced monitoring, navigate to the "Metrics" section under the "Monitoring" tab.
+For advanced monitoring, navigate to the **Metrics** section under the **Monitoring** tab.
 Here you'll be able to access more sampled metrics (hits, misses, inbound traffic) and specify different aggregations (count, avg, min, max, sum).
 You can then use this data to create customized charts and configure alerts.

 Between the two monitoring sections, you'll be able to gather essential insights into the health, performance, and efficiency of your Connected Cache nodes.